-This article will explain what nodular melanoma is, what causes it, and warning signs to look out for.
+This article will explain what nodular melanoma is, what causes it, and what warning signs to look out for.

-Warning signs to watch out for
+Other warning signs to watch out for include:

 Nodular melanoma happens when melanocyte cells in your skin mutate and become cancerous.
 Melanocytes are the cells in your skin that make melanin.
 This is the pigment that gives your skin its color.